UIUXEngineering/ix-material/src/assets/guides/ANGULAR_PROJECT_WITH_LIBRARY.md

 ```

 In the `./tools/gulp/tasks` directory, add the appropriate tasks
 for new library.
-Follow the patterns for  for cdk or material.
-The cdk
+Follow the patterns for  for fn or material.
+The fn
 uses secondary end-points and material is one major library.